yuriykuzin/crowdin-helper/README.md

 If you do so, you will be able to merge branch only if relevant translations on crowdin are ready.

-Also, we're using the following "After job" on Semaphore to automate cleaning up outdated crowdin branches:
+Also, we're using the following "After job" on Semaphore's build configuration to automate cleaning up outdated crowdin branches:

 ```
-if [ "$BRANCH_NAME" = "master" ]; then sleep 20m && node ./node_modules/crowdin-helper/crowdin-helper.js purge ; fi
+if [ "$BRANCH_NAME" != "master" ]; then node ./node_modules/crowdin-helper/crowdin-helper.js purge ; fi
 ```

 ## Usage